EverythingMe/kickass-redis/readme.md

 a fast yet simple ORM (well, OM actually) that automates creation, indexing and searching for complex objects using redis.

+Indexes include: simple string index, numeric index that supports sorting and ranges, simplistic full text index, and a unique key.

 ###Example:

 ```python